 If a student is going to be absent from school, their parent/guardian must contact the College on the day of absence, or prior.
 Parents will be notified by SMS or email if the College has not been notified of the student absence.
-On return to school, the student is required to provide a medical certificate (an approved absence) or, as a minimum, a parent/guardian signed note (to House Reception) stating the date and reason for your absence.
+On return to school, the student is required to provide, as a minimum, a parent/guardian signed note (to House Reception) stating the date and reason for your absence.
 A note from a parent explains the absence but does not necessarily mean the absence will be considered as an approved absence from school.

-Students who arrive late to school are required to sign in at the Compass Kiosk at their House Reception.
+Students who arrive late to school are required to sign in at their House Reception desk.
 Parents/guardians will be required to explain the lateness for that day.